JordT/ProjectIdeas/README.md

 ## Projects
 - H&H - Build a production grade application for business
 - Noughts and Crosses - w/ database that tracks number of AI wins vs. Users
-- Nought and Crosses - w/ multiply player
+- Nought and Crosses - w/ multi player

 ## Features
 - Predictive search results when searching a database